alec-tschantz/allostasis/README.md

 ## Notes

-- For allostatic model, do we want the exteroceptive prior to be on proprioception or interoception?
+- For allostatic model, do we want the exteroceptive prior to be on proprioception or interoception? (currently on proprioception)
+- Test learning on simple case